cloudogu/dogu-development-docs/docs/core/compendium_en.md

 Usages: In the setup of the ecosystem the display name of the dogu is used to select it for installation.

-the display name is used in the warp menu to let the user navigate to the web ui of the dogu.
+The display name is used in the warp menu to let the user navigate to the web ui of the dogu.

 Another usage is the textual output of tools like the cesapp or the k8s-dogu-operator where the name is used in commands like list upgradeable dogus.

-The description may consist of:
+The display name may consist of:

 - lower and upper case latin characters where the first is upper case
 - any special characters
 - ciphers 0-9

-Description is encouraged to consist of less than 30 characters because it is displayed in the Cloudogu EcoSystem warp menu.
+DisplayName is encouraged to consist of less than 30 characters because it is displayed in the Cloudogu EcoSystem warp menu.

 Examples: